 Rastafarians believe that weed, or ganja as they also call it, offers a portal to deeper spiritual awareness.
 Rather than using it to simply get high, they revere it as a means to conjure up spiritual visions and achieve a heightened state of awareness and reasoning.

 For this reason, many refer to it as “wisdom weed”.

 Recently, the country has expressed interest in cashing in on the local weed culture.
-It recently allowed the use of medical marijuana and has plans to create an industry of “wellness tourism,” attracting people from all around the world who want to experience the power of the herb themselves.
+It recently allowed the use of medical cannabis and has plans to create an industry of “wellness tourism,” attracting people from all around the world who want to experience the power of the herb themselves.